TheOfficialPeter/webscraping.github.io/README.md

 ## Example of Requests

-We can start of by creating a new python file in Vscode and call it something similar to <b>main.py</b>.
+We can start of by creating a new python file in Vscode and call it something similar to <b>main.py</b> or <b>test.py</b>.
 Now let's open the file and firstly import the modules/libraries we need for web scraping in this case we are using Requests.
 The first line of code should look like this:

 ![image](https://user-images.githubusercontent.com/57006688/206243471-9bb0d503-b731-41d1-b696-2f8123cffe0b.png)